-In 2013, IndyGo was awarded a \$2M federal Transportation Investment Generating Economic Recovery (TIGER) grant for the environmental and designwork for the Red Line Bus Rapid Transit (BRT) project.
+In 2013, IndyGo was awarded a \$2M federal Transportation Investment Generating Economic Recovery {TIGER) grant for the environmental and design work for the Red Line Bus Rapid Transit {BRT) project.
 Proposed as the first full electric BRT line in the nation, the 28-mile route would run from Hamilton County through Indianapolis to Greenwood in Johnson County.

-The Red Line is one of 3 proposed rapid transit lines in the Indy Connect plan, a long-term vision for transit in Central Indiana.
-In February 2016, the FTA recommended IndyGo for a \$75M Small Starts grant to construct Phase 1 of the Red Line.
+The Red line is one of 3 proposed rapid transit lines in the Indy Connect plan, a long-term vision for transit in Central Indiana.
+In February 2016, the FTA recommended IndyGo for a \$75M Small Starts grant to construct Phase 1 of the Red line.
 Phase 1 stretches 13 miles from Broad Ripple through downtown Indianapolis to the University of Indianapolis.
-Construction is anticipated to begin January 2018 and the Red Line to be open for service spring 2019.
+In December 2017, the IndyGo Board of Directors authorized the transit agency to enter into contract negotiations for the construction of Phase 1 of the Red Line at its December meeting.
+Contracts awarded included: a civil general construction package to Rieth-Riley Construction Company, and a facilities elements package (which includes stations) to Wilhelm Construction.